 This is why eating is a soulful ritual.
 But our sense of connection doesn’t start around the table.
 It happens in the moment when we make a food choice.

 And we choose food that is in fashion.

 We watch food TV shows and scour magazines for the latest restaurant review.
 And because our primal human need is to feel accepted, we eat what the rest of the crowd eats.

 Fashion in food is like that.
 It’s so suggestible it makes us crave food that we’ve never liked or never even heard of before.

-So what does this food fashion expose have to do with the Croatian cuisine – you ask?
+So what does this food fashion expose have to do with the typical Croatian food – you ask?
 Where are the recipes, Andrea?

 No recipes this time.
-Instead, I want to reveal to you the biggest foodie secret about Croatia.
+Instead, I want to reveal to you the biggest secret about food in Croatia.